GuyEldad/LinuxPersist/README.md

 # LinuxPersist

 **LinuxPersist** is a forensic tool for detecting Linux persistence artifacts across live systems and offline triage collections.
-Built for DFIR and designed to work with Linux triage output, it supports flexible export formats and includes a live system scan mode for forensic investigation.
+Built for DFIR and designed to work with any Linux triage output, it supports flexible export formats and includes a live system scan mode for forensic investigation.

 ## Features

 - Detects **shell configs**, **systemd services**, **cron jobs**, **SSH keys**, **auth logs**, **rc.local**, **APT hooks**, and more.
 - Exports results as **TXT**, **JSON**, or **CSV**.
 - **Live scan mode** (`--live`) - scans a live Linux system for persistence artifacts.
-- **Offline triage mode** (`-d`) - scans Linux triage folder for persistence artifacts.
+- **Offline triage mode** (`-d`) - scans any Linux triage folder for persistence artifacts.
 - Available as a **standalone executable** for Linux and Windows.

 ## Download